-For organizations to be awarded a grant within Voice the organizational assessment needs to be satisfactory in terms of quality.
-The organizational check must be completed satisfactorily.
-Deficiencies found through the organizational check will be communicated with the applicant to develop a capacity development plan that may be funded by Voice grant.
-Organizations which are determined to be high risk especially in cases of integrity, accountability and transparency are ineligible for funding.
+For organisations to be awarded a grant within Voice the organisational assessment needs to be satisfactory in terms of quality.
+The organisational check must be completed satisfactorily.
+Deficiencies found through the organisational check will be communicated with the applicant to develop a capacity development plan that may be funded by Voice grant.
+Organisations which are determined to be high risk especially in cases of integrity, accountability and transparency are ineligible for funding.

-The organizational assessment will be a review of the following: Governance and Integrity, Financial Management and Procurement, Human Resources, and Program and Project Management.
-The scope of organizational assessment is dependent upon the type of grant applied.
+The organisational assessment will be a review of the following: Governance and Integrity, Financial Management and Procurement, Human Resources, and Programme and Project Management.
+The scope of organisational assessment is dependent upon the type of grant applied.